-- Be a U.S. citizen or an eligible non-citizen - Submit a Free Application for Federal Student Aid (FAFSA) - · Demonstrate financial need - Be enrolled, or accepted for enrollment, in a degree or certificate program - Have a high school diploma or GED (General Educational Development) certificate, pass a test approved by the U.S. Department of Education, or complete a high school education in an approved home-school setting - If male, and between the ages of 18 and 26, be registered with the Selective Service - Students enrolling in a session 6 weeks or less are not eligible for financial aid or deferments.
+- Be a U.S. citizen or an eligible non-citizen - Submit a Free Application for Federal Student Aid (FAFSA) - · Demonstrate financial need - Be enrolled, or accepted for enrollment, in a degree or certificate program - Have a high school diploma or GED (General Educational Development) certificate, pass a test approved by the U.S. Department of Education, has satisfactorily completed 6 credits of college work that are applicable to a degree or certificate offered by La Verne, or complete a high school education in an approved home-school setting - If male, and between the ages of 18 and 26, be registered with the Selective Service - Students enrolling in a session 6 weeks or less are not eligible for financial aid or deferments.